 - Learn to debug, There are no set formulae.
 When you will start building projects, you will face issues and then you will also learn how to identify (the difficult part) the problem and then how to solve (relatively easy) it.
 Debugging or troubleshooting most of the time needs more patience than intelligence.
 Read this article “How to debug an electronic circuit”.

 - Learn programming in C. It is still one of the most used programming languages for building Embedded Systems.

 - Learn about microcontrollers, commonly used components, and applications circuits like interfacing LED, Seven Segments display, Character displays, key, relay, EEPROM, RTC, potentiometer, buzzer, etc. Write some programs using MCU development boards of your choice.

-- Learn about Operating System(OS), Real-Time Operating System (RTOS), what are the advantages.
-Maybe FreeRTOS (my opinion) as it is one of the most used embedded OS in the world and its free.
+- Learn what is an Operating System(OS), Real-Time Operating System (RTOS), what are the advantages.
+Maybe FreeRTOS (my opinion) as it is one of the most used embedded OS in the world and it’s free.
 Write a few programs using MCU development boards of your choice.

 - Learn Embedded Linux, start with small things, most useful commands, scripting, few application examples using common peripherals.
 Raspberry Pi could be a good platform for learning.